joetitra/field-workshops-packer/docs/slides/aws/packer-oss/index.md

 **Do any of you have a wiki or set of runbooks that contain provisioning instructions?
 Think for a moment about that wiki.
 Now I want you to imagine the date stamp, when was this thing last edited?
 Let's say it was four years ago.
 Do you think maybe something could have changed in the past four years?**

 **It sounds funny but the truth is your wiki is the obituary of the last known state of your infrastructure.
-One of the main reasons to use terraform is because it is self-documenting.
+One of the main reasons to use packer is because it is self-documenting.
 The code itself explains every step required to build this infrastructure, and therefore it is always up to date.**

 ---
 name: IaC